ivancuric/js-perf/README.md

 ## Context is everything

 You might have noticed that the bottleneck is JavaScript download, parse and load time.
-There's no way around it but
+There's no way around it but to load les
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyOTE5ODgxXX0=
+eyJoaXN0b3J5IjpbLTU0Mzg1OTgyMl19
 -->